 |Call date: 2009|

-|Email: Jonathan Moffatt|
+|Email: Jonathan Moffatt||Clerk: Dave Scothern|

 Jonathan’s recent financial services experience includes:

-Jonathan undertook two secondments to the FCA’s General Counsel’s Division (five months) and the Bank of England (four months) in 2012/13.
-At the FCA he advised on the interest rate hedging product review, unfair terms in insurance and mortgage contracts and payment protection insurance complaints.
+Jonathan gained extensive experience on secondments to the Retail Conduct team in the FCA’s General Counsel’s Division (five months) and the Bank of England (four months) in 2012/13.
+At the FCA he advised primarily on the interest rate hedging product review, including the application of the principles relating to consequential loss.
+He also worked on unfair terms in insurance and mortgage contracts and payment protection insurance complaints.